 - Thomas Malory, in Le Morte d'Arthur distilled an enormous mass of wildly contradictory Arthurian legends into a book that is often regarded as the definitive Arthur story.

 - T.H.
-White's The Once And Future King is a distillation (and paraphrase) of Le Morte D'Arthur.
+White's The Once and Future King is a distillation (and paraphrase) of Le Morte D'Arthur.
 The reader is actually directed to read Mallory's version to find out the specifics of certain jousts, etc. Tom himself makes an appearance in the final pages, directed by an ancient Arthur to run away from the final battle so that he can record the Arthur's history.

 - Subverted by The Sandman: The Dream Hunters, a book by Neil Gaiman.
 In the introduction, the author claims it's an attempt to take various elements of various retellings of a certain preexisting Japanese myth, and bring them together in a logical, complete way.
 It apparently works as the thing turns out great, and the illustrations by Yoshitaka Amano are beautiful to boot... as it turns out, the preexisting myth didn't so much exist at all, which is standard for Neil Gaiman.

 - Over time, DC Comics has released various novels over its various popular events and as such, even they have had certain events removed.
-For instance, The Death And Life of Superman keeps most of the events of Doomsday, Funeral For A Friend and Reign of the Supermen, but removes a number of events, mostly because it was written while Reign was still being worked on.
+For instance, The Death and Life of Superman keeps most of the events of Doomsday, Funeral For A Friend and Reign of the Supermen, but removes a number of events, mostly because it was written while Reign was still being worked on.
 Among the events removed include more involvement with the rest of the DC heroes outside of the required appearance of the Justice League and brief appearances by Wonder Woman and Batman, condenses a number of side story events and, for some odd reason, removes Green Lantern Hal Jordan despite Coast City still biting it.

 - The eponymous hero of the 1990 series The Flash was an amalgamation of the Silver Age and Post Crisis Flashes in the comics.
 While his secret identity was that of Silver Age Flash, Barry Allen, some aspects of the character (like his relationship with scientist Dr. Tina McGee and his need to eat insane amounts of food to maintain his powers) were incorporated from the character of the later Flash, Wally West.

-- The miniseries version of Hogfather and The Color Of Magic managed to retain most of the good material from the original novel, though it was apparently hard to follow for those who hadn't read the books, as it assumed you already knew most of the backstory.
+- The miniseries version of Hogfather and The Colour of Magic managed to retain most of the good material from the original novel, though it was apparently hard to follow for those who hadn't read the books, as it assumed you already knew most of the backstory.
 In this case, the distillation is probably because Terry Prachett was heavily involved in both productions, even having cameo appearances in the last scenes of Hogfather and the first of Colour.

 - One specific example: They based the Patrician on his later appearances (including Wuffles), instead of his eventually rather contradictory appearance in the actual early books.
 The "Machiavellian Vampire Flamingo" Vetinari was introduced approximately at the same time as the name "Vetinari".
-In fact, if it wasn't for Word Of God saying that it was just badly written, people would still be arguing whether it was supposed to be the same Patrician or not.

 - The J-Drama form of Hana Yori Dango managed to compress thirty-six volumes of manga written over a period of eleven years into a much smoother story, combining characters and editing plot arcs as necessary.

-- The Nobuta Wo Produce J-drama was based on a book whose titular character was an overweight, unattractive boy, and the main character was a cold-hearted Jerkass who only wanted to produce Nobuta because he was bored.
+- The Nobuta Wo Produce J-drama was based on a book whose title character was an overweight, unattractive boy, and the main character was a cold-hearted Jerkass who only wanted to produce Nobuta because he was bored.
 In the drama, Nobuta was a lovable Woobie girl who wasn't even capable of smiling properly, Shuji was misguided and selfish rather than a cold jerk, and the character of Akira was introduced.
 The resulting drama had an ending that was not saddening as the book, had beautiful cinematography, and mind-blowing plot and characterization.

-- The US game show Minute To Win It spun off versions in Australia and the Netherlands version, both of which manage to cram twice as much gameplay into the same hour (which also fixes the numerous pacing problems of the original) by gutting out all the Padding, Filler, reminding the viewers of what just happened three minutes earlier, and Commercial Break Cliffhangers.
+- The US game show Minute to Win It spun off versions in Australia and the Netherlands version, both of which manage to cram twice as much gameplay into the same hour (which also fixes the numerous pacing problems of the original) by gutting out all the Padding, Filler, reminding the viewers of what just happened three minutes earlier, and Commercial Break Cliffhangers.